Thursday, June 27, 2013

 They're different than they were before.

-But they're every bit as sweet.
+But every bit as sweet.

 Thank you God, that when life changes a bit, You are faithful.
 Your blessings still come, and Your kindness remains.